 The males of the various species of frogs and toads “call” to females during breeding.
 This often takes place in the water of ponds and creeks, because when a female approaches a suitable male and they pair up, she will lay eggs in the water.
 The calls of frogs and toads are a little like bird song, in that different species have different calls and an experienced listener can identify the species by listening to the call.
 A very good book, with audio recordings of many calls, is The Frogs and Toads of North America, by Lang Elliott and others.

 One group of salamanders, called “sirens,” always remain aquatic and do not develop hind limbs.
 They are long and eel-like.
-Another group that is always aquatic and have a long body like an eel are the “amphiumas.”
+Another group that is always aquatic and whose members have a long body like an eel are the “amphiumas.”
 In Texas, we have the “western lesser siren” that is relatively small.
 In contrast, some amphiumas can reach lengths of over three feet.

 Because they depend on healthy wetlands or other habitats that are shrinking because of things like development for human use or drought and climate change, salamanders are in trouble.
 Like frogs and toads, their skin is porous and they “drink” through their skin.
 This makes them particularly vulnerable to chemical pollutants in water.
 Overall, because of pollution, diseases, habitat loss and other reasons, amphibians are disappearing in many parts of the world.
 See organizations such as the Amphibian Survival Alliance for more information.